-If the scope is in a public domain (for example if it’s not in office intra-network) then the following public setting in the firewall profile will help to connect to scope through Myrtille.
-The steps to do that is:
+If the scope is in a public domain (for example if it’s not in office intra-network) then the following public setting in the firewall profile will help to connect to the scope through Myrtille.
+The steps to do this is:

 - taskbar search -> windows firewall with adv security

 - type TektronixMyrtille (Name column)